Minister of Veterans Affairs Commendation

 Type of service to Veterans

-We recognize the diverse scope and range of work performed in contribution to the care and well-being of Veterans, or to the remembrance of the contributions, sacrifices and achievements of Veterans.
+We recognize the diverse scope and range of volunteer work performed in contribution to the care and well-being of Veterans, or to the remembrance of the contributions, sacrifices and achievements of Veterans.

 Nominees

-Eligible recipients must be:
+Eligible candidates must be:

 Posthumous award